 Throughout history autocratic rulers have denied their citizens these basic rights to remain in power.
 Most wars have been fought by people seeking to overthrow despotic rulers.

 The mission of the Foundation is to preserve and expand these core values of Western Civilization.
 The recent success of the Islamic State (ISIS or ISIL) in its efforts to create a new Islamic Caliphate in the heart of the Middle East makes the elimination of this threat to our civilization a matter of great urgency.
 We are now seeing on the nightly news the fulfillment of the predictions of Samuel P. Huntington in his article in Foreign Affairs in 1993 where he stated:

 "It is my hypothesis that the fundamental source of conflict in this new world will not be primarily ideological or primarily economic. the great divisions among humankind and the dominating source of conflict will be cultural.
 Nation states will remain the most powerful actors in world affairs, but the principal conflicts of global politics will occur between nations and groups of different civilizations.
 The clash of civilizations will dominate global politics.
 The fault lines between civilizations will be the battle lines of the future”.
 Professor Huntington went on to describe Islam as the largest and most dangerous of these groups

-After the sad experience in Iraq and Afghanistan, few countries in the West have an appetite for further military involvement in the Middle East to confront the IS threat.
+After the sad experience in Iraq and Afghanistan, few countries in the West had an appetite for further military involvement in the Middle East to confront these threats.
 This situation is eerily reminiscent of war weary Europe in the 1930’s which led to the rise of the Third Reich.
 The primary lesson from that experience is that it is better to stamp small fires before they become a conflagration.
 Perhaps it is time to reconsider the failed policies that led to these disasters.

 The Foundation of International Freedom will join in this effort by conveying ideas and commentary on related issues to our members and friends which are intended to help meet this challenge.